nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Test case: `delete 0 2`<br>
       Expected: No internship is deleted.
 Error details shown in the status message.

-1. Deleting internship(s) while only the selected internships are being shown
+1. Deleting internship(s) while only the selected internships are being shown.

    1. Prerequisites: List specific internships using the `find` command.
 The list is non-empty.